Brian Ferentz: Offensive coordinator

 In 2021, Iowa's elite defense carried over another year, leading the nation with 25 interceptions and among the national leaders in every major statistical category.
 Despite the improved field position from the defense, however, Iowa's offense struggled to score points, ranking 99th in the country in points per game.
 The Hawkeyes' yards per play average dropped to 120th in the nation.
 The team was ranked as high as second in the nation and won the Big Ten West, but the offense undermined what became a nationally-recognized defense.
 In the 2021 Big Ten Championship game against Michigan, Iowa's offense managed only 3 points and 279 total yards.
 Through its 14 games in 2021, Iowa finished with 12 passing touchdowns and 11 interceptions from Petras and backup Alex Padilla.
 After the season, two of Iowa's top wide receivers, Charlie Jones and Tyrone Tracy, transferred to division rival Purdue.

 During the 2022 season, Ferentz's wide receivers coach Kelton Copeland admitted "it really is a challenge recruiting receivers here" after being asked about the anemic Iowa passing offense.
 Charlie Jones, who had transferred to Purdue, received first-team all-Big Ten honors as wide receiver, finishing with twice as many receiving touchdowns (12) as the entire Iowa team during the regular season.
 Iowa finished the regular season with 6 passing touchdowns in 12 games.
-At the conclusion of the 2022 season, Iowa's offense ranked second to last in the nation in yards per game (222.6 yards/game), worst in Iowa history since 1978.
+At the conclusion of the 2022 season, Iowa's offense ranked second to last in the nation in yards per game (222.6 yards/game), the lowest for an Iowa team since 1978.
 Ferentz made $900,000 in 2022.

 On February 6, 2023, Ferentz received a $50,000 pay cut and a designated performance objective to average at least 25 points per game while the program wins at least seven games, announced by athletic director Barta.
 Ferentz’s salary dropped to $850,000 from $900,000.

+On October 30, 2023, Ferentz was informed by Iowa interim athletic director Beth Goetz that he would not be retained for the 2024 season, but would be allowed to coach the remainder of the 2023 schedule.
+The Hawkeyes were averaging 19.5 points per game — 120th out of 133 FBS programs — at the time of the announcement despite a 6-2 record and 3-2 mark in the Big Ten.

+In Ferentz' tenure as an assistant coach at Iowa, numerous tight ends were drafted into the NFL.
+C. J. Fiedorowicz, George Kittle, T. J. Hockenson, Noah Fant, and Sam LaPorta were all drafted into the NFL; Fant and Hockenson were both first-round draft selections in 2019.
+At the beginning of the 2023 football season, 13 former Iowa offensive players were active on NFL rosters.

+University of Maryland

+The University of Maryland hired Ferentz as a senior offensive assistant in April 2024.

+Fresno State University

+On January 15, 2025, Ferentz was named as the tight ends coach for the Fresno State Bulldogs, announced by Fresno State head coach head coach Matt Entz.